WuphonsReach/BeggarsDiplomacy/README.md

 - The village menu option of demand to meet family of the fugitive (qst_hunt_down_fugitive) does a better job of rolling against persuasion instead of jumping straight to murdering villagers.
 - There is a gold penalty for being captured (10-20% of your purse).
 Captors no longer overlook the gold in your pockets.
 - Insulting lords that you have just met can reward more random renown in exchange for the risk.
 Backing down after a challenge gains back a little relations but loses renown.
+- Troops now start consuming your food stores from the bottom of the inventory first.
+This should play better with the "buy food" feature of Diplomacy+ so that you don't end up with half a dozen half-eaten stacks of food.

 ### Experiments